- Download our Moving to Thailand Guide (PDF)

-Buses are not used as much within cities as between them, although Bangkok does have a well-developed local bus service with around 100 lines.
-To get on a bus, passengers wait at a bus stop and make a waving motion with the palm of the hand facing downwards as the bus approaches.
+Buses are not used as much within cities as between them, although Bangkok does have a well-developed local bus service with around 100 routes.
+To get on a bus, passengers wait at a bus stop and make a waving motion with the palm of their hand facing downwards as the bus approaches.
 The fare is paid on board the bus.

 Taxis in Thailand

-There are taxis in most Thai cities, although many of them do not have meters so fares will have to be negotiated before getting into the vehicle.
+There are taxis in most Thai cities, although many of them have malfunctioning meters or taxi drivers who refuse to use them, so fares must be negotiated before getting into the vehicle.

 Motorcycle taxis are also popular and are often the fastest way of getting around cities.
 They are known to weave in and out of traffic, however, and might be a frightening experience for inexperienced passengers.

-Also known as ‘red buses or red trucks’, songthaews are another popular choice of transport for expats in Thailand.
-These passenger vehicles are adapted from a pick-up or large truck and used as a share taxi or bus.
-Songthaews are used both within towns and cities, and for longer routes between towns and villages.
+Also known as ‘red buses' or 'red trucks’, songthaews are another popular choice of transport in Thailand.
+These passenger vehicles are adapted from pick-up trucks and are used as a shared taxi or bus.
+Songthaews are used both within towns and cities, as well as for longer routes between towns and villages.